Can You Sue a Mechanic for an Injury?

 While many car accidents are the result of another person’s negligence, there are circumstances where a defective part or mechanical error directly contributed to the crash.
-If you brought your car to a mechanic and believe that the repair later caused you to have an accident, you may be wondering whether you can sue a mechanic for negligence.
-Our experienced attorneys at Tyroler Leonard Injury Law can help.
-Contact our offices today and get a free consultation from an experienced trial attorney at (651) 259-1113.
+If you brought your car to a mechanic and believe that errors during the repair later caused you to have an accident, you may be wondering whether you can sue a mechanic for negligence.
+Our Wisconsin and Minnesota car accident lawyers can help with your claim.
+We’ll investigate the accident and look for evidence that shows who was at fault, potentially including the mechanic.
+Learn more about how we can help after your injury accident.

 Understanding Negligence and Defective Mechanic Work

-If you have ever taken your car in for a repair and the negligent work of a mechanic caused you to have an accident you may have a claim for negligence directly against the repair shop or mechanic.
-Consumer laws do allow you to sue a vehicle repair shop and/or a mechanic for negligence if you believe the service that they provided to you was negligent.
+If you took your car in for a repair and the negligent work of a mechanic caused you to have an accident, you may have a claim for negligence directly against the repair shop or mechanic.
+Consumer laws do allow you to sue a vehicle repair shop or a mechanic for negligence if you believe the service provided was negligent.

 Examples of Negligence Related to Mechanical Work

-There are many examples of negligence that result in damages that include:
+There are many examples of negligence that could result in damages, including:

 - Fraud